DFE-Digital/accessibility-issues-statements/README.md

 *   `GOVUK_NOTIFY_RETESTREQUEST_TEMPLATE_ID`

 You will need to create these templates in your own Notify account and use their unique IDs in your environment configuration.

+## Analytics

+To track usage with your own analytics, you need to update the tracking codes in the following files:

+-   `app/public/js/cookies.js`: Update the two instances of the GA tracking code with your own Google Analytics ID and Microsoft Clarity ID
+-   `app/views/layouts/`: Update the layout files to include your own Google Analytics ID's for scripts.

 ## Contributing